panva/jose/docs/README.md

 Returns the key's JWK Key Use Parameter if set, undefined otherwise.
 Only 'sig' and 'enc' values are supported.
-If set the key can only be used for either signing / verification or encryption related operations (key management or encryption)
+If set the key can only be used for either signing / verification or encryption related operations (key management or encryption).

 - `<string>`